PrivacyTestDriver/phishphillet/docs/_posts/2023-05-26-lawyer-phisher.md

 Unfortunately then he dropped all the goodwill he earned by providing a rather easy to detect phishing email.

-Overall, it is not a bad effort... if this was a first homework in an entry level phishing class.
+Overall, it is not a bad effort... if this was the first homework in an entry level phishing class.